Lamb Tacos with Mole

 Instructions

-• In a cast iron skillet toast the chilies pressing them against the hot surface with a spatula until aromatic and lightened in color, about 10 seconds per side.
+• In a cast iron skillet over medium high heat, toast the chilies until aromatic, about 20 seconds per side.
 Add to a bowl with 1 oz of water to help soften them

-• Before skinning the garlic begin toasting until softened and browned.
+• Toast the garlic in its skin until softened and browned.

 • Toast spices and Hoja Santa leaves then add to chilies.